Hot Cross Buns

 Using a machine

-You can use the dough hook on your kitchen machine to start the kneading process.
+I prefer not to use a machine – it actually ends up taking longer to achieve the result you want.
+However, if you must, you can use the dough hook on the machine to start the kneading process.
 Use a low speed for 5 minutes.
-You’ll need to finish the kneading by hand for another few minutes to get the ‘window-pane’ result I’ve mentioned above, which is critical.
+You’ll need to finish the kneading by hand for another 5-10 minutes to get the ‘window-pane’ result I’ve mentioned above, which is critical.